The co-founder of BlaBlaCar Spain believes that business-to-business marketplaces can learn a lot from peer-to-peer sharing economy platforms.

 Peer-to-peer marketplaces have developed their own systems for building trust for years.
 However, what is often forgotten is that lack of marketplace trust is a major barrier to transactions in the B2B space as well.

 – This is a problem especially in international transactions.
-Think about a Spanish company purchasing a large amount of goods from an Eastern European company they’ve never heard of before.
+Think about a Spanish company purchasing a large number of goods from an Eastern European company they’ve never heard of before.
 If something goes wrong, one or both parties could get into serious financial trouble.

 Rosso’s new company, Consentio, has set out to solve this issue.